 IS THIS YOUR FIRST VISIT TO WALES? .......
 THE MOST CELTIC OF NATIONS; HOME OF THE TRUE BRITISH?

-is one of the seven Celtic Nations, the others being Scotland (UK) , Ireland,
+is one of the * seven recognized Celtic Nations, the others being Scotland (UK) , Ireland,

 Cornwall (UK), Britanny (France), the Isle of Man (UK) and Galicia